Sofirn Q8 Flashlight Review

 User Interface and Operation

-In stock configuration, the switch emitters will be green when the light is off.
+In the stock configuration, the switch emitters will be green when the light is off.

-The UI is much too complex for my usual table, and I’m not going to undertake that here.
-This Cheat Sheet is not my work! but is very useful, and thorough.
+The user interface is much too complex for my usual table, and I’m not going to undertake that here.
+This Cheat Sheet is not my work!
+But it is very useful and thorough.

 Narsil is wonderful firmware.
 It’s extremely versatile, and possible to change many (most? all?) of the settings about the light.